hunt-genes/SMED8020/Day3-1-METAL/README.md

 We noted that `join` fails in workbench and this needs to be run directly in the terminal, so we have created and subset the GLGC file so it is quicker to run in the meta-analysis, so use the following file forward:
 `GLGC-LDL-hg38-preMeta-U.txt`

-To simply the practical we have done this for all files:
+To simplify the practical we have done this for all files:
 ```
 BBJ-LDL-preMeta-U.txt
 HUNT-LDL-preMeta-U.txt